Asymptotic control theory for a system of linear oscillators: Feedback near the terminal point

-The Theorem \ref{main} was obtained in \cite{korob} in a less precise form.
+Theorem \ref{main} was obtained in \cite{korob} in a less precise form.
 Our proof is about ten times shorter.
-Moreover, the method applied allows us to indicate a large class of common quadratic Lyapunov functions for matrices $-\mathfrak{M}$ and $\mathfrak {A+BC}.$ Another curious result is not directly related to control problems: \begin{theorem} The matrix $\mathfrak Q$ is even integer: $\mathfrak Q\in 2M_{2N}(\mathbb{Z}).$ \end{theorem}
+Moreover, the method applied allows us to indicate a large class of common quadratic Lyapunov functions for the matrices $-\mathfrak{M}$ and $\mathfrak {A+BC}$.
+The two number-theoretic results below are not directly related to control problems. \begin{theorem} The matrix $\mathfrak Q$ is even integer: $\mathfrak Q\in 2M_{2N}(\mathbb{Z}).$ \end{theorem}